 Figure 7: Presidential approval, and the cumulative generational effects, for Eisenhower Republicans born in 1941.
 The graph emphasizes peak years of socialization, according to age weights found by the model.
 Blue indicates pro-Democratic years, red for pro-Republican, grey in between.
 This generation missed most of the FDR years and was socialized through 10 straight pro-Republican years (Truman and Eisenhower).
-Their partisan voting tendencies were drawn back towards the neutral grey line by the pro-Democratic 1960s, and they reached a rough equilibrium by the end of the Nixon presidency.
+Their partisan voting tendencies were drawn back towards the neutral grey line by the pro-Democratic 1960s, and they reached a rough equilibrium by the end of the Nixon presidency, becoming only slightly more Republican under Reagan and Bush I.